How It Is Done

 bones during the scan.

-You will lie on your back on a table, and a
+You will lie on a table, with a

-large scanning camera will be above you.
+large scanning camera above you.
 It may move slowly

 producing pictures.
 The camera does not